pobba-dud/pobba-dud/README.md

 - jimenezaidan@icloud.com
 - aidanjimenez77@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have died before, i will do it again
+- ⚡ Fun fact: im in crippling debt

 <!---
 pobba-dud/pobba-dud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.